Pentagon aims to restructure F-35 office

 Christine Fox, director of the Pentagon's office of Cost Assessment and Program Evaluation, told the conference in a separate speech that the Office of the Secretary of Defense, or OSD, had about 2,000 people.

-(Reporting By Andrea Shalal-Esa; Editing by Gerald E. McCormick, Sofina Mirza-Reid, G Crosse, Michael Perry)
+(Reporting By Andrea Shalal-Esa; editing by Gerald E. McCormick, Sofina Mirza-Reid, G Crosse)